It is even better to act quickly and err than to hesitate until the time of action is past’Carl von Clausewitz

 Success requires taking risks, venturing forth with the possibility of failure, defeat, humiliation, ridicule, or just indifference.
 Books despite their usefulness can’t teach us that.

 It’s taking on board an experimental attitude.
 Not letting yourself get carried away with too much visualisation, planning or study.
 Get your feet wet.

 Take baby steps or Little Victories as I like to call it.
 With each step, knowledge is gained, confidence increases.
 This knowledge however is not based on theory, but something real.

 Those little steps can add up to big changes.
 Each experiment begets more ideas and more experiments.
 If you keep it up life becomes one long adventure of growth, insight an meaning.

 Modern society is turning us into perpetual onlookers and curators of knowledge, not practitioners.
 I feel into this trap, and it’s still a danger to me.
 With so much information around we have concluded that studying should be our focus.

 To be knowledgeable is not the aim, I fell into the trap of trying to know it all and eliminate the uncertainty.
 That’s making ‘talking the talk’ more important than ‘walking the walk.’

-There a plenty of people out there who can talk a good game, but what will set you apart is playing a good game.
+There’s plenty of people out there who can talk a good game, but what will set you apart is playing a good game.

 No amount of dreaming can ever make your dreams real.

 It’s taking on board an experimental attitude.
 Get your feet wet.
 Taking those leaps will lead you to amazing places.
 The journey won’t turn out the way you want, and you may end up in a place you never expected.
 Which just shows the futility of excess planning, visioning and research.

 ‘All life is an experiment.
 The more experiments you make the better.’Ralph Waldo Emerson